Tensions rise as Trump threatens military force against protesters

 A military deployment by Trump to U.S. states would mark a stunning federal intervention rarely seen in modern American history.
 It drew comparisons to 1968, when Richard Nixon ran as the law-and-order candidate in the aftermath of riots following the assassination of Martin Luther King Jr.

-Minutes before Trump began speaking, police and National Guard soldiers began aggressively forcing back hundreds of peaceful protesters who had gathered in Lafayette Park, across the street from the White House, where they were chanting against police brutality and Floyd's death in Minneapolis.
-As Trump spoke, tear gas canisters could be heard exploding.
+Minutes before Trump began speaking, police and National Guard soldiers began aggressively removing hundreds of peaceful protesters from the Lafayette Park, across the street from the White House, where they were chanting against police brutality and Floyd's death.

 Five months before Election Day, the president made clear that he would stake his reelection efforts on convincing voters that his strong-arm approach was warranted to quell the most intense civil unrest since the 1960s.
 He made little effort to address the grievances of black Americans and others outraged by Floyd's death and the scourge of police brutality, undermining what his campaign had hoped would be increased appeal to African American voters.

-The scene in and around the White House on Monday night appeared to be carefully orchestrated.
+The scene in and around the White House appeared to be carefully orchestrated.
 As the crowd of protesters grew, Attorney General William Barr arrived in Lafayette Park to look over at the demonstrations and the swarm of law enforcement.

-Trump, who rarely attends church, held up a Bible and gathered a group of advisers — all white — to pose for photos at the historic house of worship.
+Once his path was cleared, Trump, who rarely attends church, then walked through the park and held up a Bible, posing for photos with an all-white group of advisors.

-The moment was quickly decried by Trump's critics, with New York Gov. Andrew Cuomo saying the president "used the military to push out a peaceful protest so he could have a photo op at a church."
+New York Gov. Andrew Cuomo said Trump "used the military to push out a peaceful protest so he could have a photo op at a church."

 Federal law permits presidents to dispatch the military into states to suppress an insurrection or if a state is defying federal law, legal experts said.
-But Trump's statements also set up an immediate conflict with officials in New York and other states who asserted that the president does not have the unilateral right to send in troops against the will of local governments.
+But officials in New York and other states asserted that the president does not have a unilateral right to send in troops against the will of local governments.

 Earlier Monday, Trump told the nation's governors in a video conference that they "look like fools" for not deploying even more National Guard troops.
 "Most of you are weak," he said.

-He added: "You've got to arrest people, you have to track people, you have to put them in jail for 10 years and you'll never see this stuff again."
+"You've got to arrest people, you have to track people, you have to put them in jail for 10 years and you'll never see this stuff again," Trump said.

 Washington Gov. Jay Inslee, a Democrat, dismissed Trump's comments as the "rantings of an insecure man trying to look strong after building his entire political career on racism."